 In a single-family home or duplex, among other things, the landlord needs to preserve the property in decent form.
 In apartments, the property owner must follow housing and health codes.
 Additionally, it’s mandatory to provide sanitary and benign environments in common areas.

 Regular maintenance keeps expenses low because you’ll detect any issues early.
-Many problems start out as small but can create significant expenses if left unattended.
+According to this Jacksonville property management company, many problems start out as small but can create significant expenses if left unattended.

 Your lease renewal rate is linked to the living conditions on the property.
 Regular upkeep is one way to please your tenants In addition to the practical reasons, maintenance shows that the landlord cares about the renters’ quality of life.